Amrutasai/ReactJS-Phase1/Task-1/Day-2.md

 <ol>
   <li>
   let:
-  <br>Variables whose value can be changed at any point in the program.Because JavaScript   uses interpreter, the value may be changed at any point.The value of variable need     not be defined at the time of declaration.Are not global in nature.
+  <br>Variables whose value can be changed at any point in the program.
+  <br>As JavaScript uses interpreter, the value may be changed at any point.
+  <br>The value of variable need not be defined at the time of declaration.<br>Are not global in nature.
+  <br>Example : let a=2;
   </li>
   <li>
   const:
-  <br>Variable whose value cannot be changed at any point in the program after       declaration.They must be declared at initialization.
+  <br>Variable whose value cannot be changed at any point in the program after declaration.
+  <br>They must be declared at initialization.
+  <br>These are global in nature.
+  <br>Example : const a=3.14;
   </li>
   <li>
   var:
-  <br>Variable similar to let but has global scope.Its value can be changed throughout the program.It is recommended not to use this variable type.
+  <br>Variable similar to let but has global scope.
+  <br>Its value can be changed throughout the program.
+  <br>It is recommended not to use this variable type.
+  <br>Example : var a=2;
   </li>
 </ol>
 <br>Examples: